Why the proverbial "light bulb" moment isn't always the best moment for a student:

 Google Page Rank

-Differential Equations (uses basic Matlab code)
+Differential Equations (uses basic Matlab code, some projects updates incorporate live scripts)

 Duffing's Equations (Chaos theory)